huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 ### Changes

 Slow query?
 We need an index.
-There's a few options worth considering:
+There are a few options worth considering:

 {% highlight sql linenos %}
 -- 1. index just kind: